Imitation Learning with Stability and Safety Guarantees: Convex Stability and Safety Conditions

 \section{Convex Stability and Safety Conditions}

-In \cite{Pauli2020, revay2020convex}, $\alpha_\phi$ is set to zero in order to formulate convex constraints.
-This restriction is too coarse for stability analysis of NN controlled systems.
-Instead, we perform a loop transformation as shown in Figure~\ref{fig:looptran} to convexify the stability condition without having restrictions on $\alpha_\phi$ and $\beta_\phi$.
+In \cite{Pauli2020, revay2020convex}, $\alpha_\phi$ is set to zero to formulate convex constraints.
+However, this restriction is too coarse for stability analysis of NN controlled systems.
+Instead, we perform a loop transformation as shown in Fig.~\ref{fig:looptran} to convexify the stability condition without having restrictions on $\alpha_\phi$ and $\beta_\phi$.